gdsfactory/gdsfactory/README.md

 - `kfactory` for fill, dataprep and testing.
 - `meow` Eigen Mode Expansion (EME).
 - `ray` for distributed computing and optimization.
-- `sax` Sparameter circuit solver.
+- `sax` S-parameter circuit solver.
 - `tidy3d` Finite Difference Time Domain (FDTD) simulations on the cloud using GPU.

 To install open source FDTD Meep you need to use `conda` or `mamba` on MacOS or Linux, so for Windows you need to use the [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install).